JuliaString/InternedStrings.jl/README.md

 However, there is a catch: every `SubString` holds a strong reference to the original string.
 So long as even 1 `SubString` survives that 100MB has to stay in memory.

-It is however very common to discard a lot of those tokens, for example
+It is however very common to discard a lot of those tokens, for example: the stop-words or the 20 most common words (often >10% of the content).

-- the stop-words
-- the 20 most common words (often >10% of the content)

-so, in practice, you may only really want to keep track of a number of tokens far smaller than the number of words in the text; yet, with `SubString` tokens, you must keep the whole text in memory.
+So, in practice, you may only really want to keep track of a number of tokens *far smaller* than the number of words in the text; yet, with `SubString` tokens, you must keep the whole text in memory.
 This is also the case when considering word embeddings.

 ## Conclusion